Ninja-Squad/data-discovery/create_app_README.md

 * If we want to create a new instance/portal/app.
 * Or if anyone wanted to go back and edit what have been added/edited again.

-> For the sake of simplicity, I kept cloning from WheatIS (for now :P)

 ## Modifications

 * Edited `./.gitlab-ci.yml` file in the root directory.